This is a service available to people of all ages who are looking to socialize, build friendships, and engage with the community.

 To be eligible for Recreation, you or your loved one must;

-- Be Waiver Services enrolled (Your MSC will assist in enrollment).
+- Be Waiver Services enrolled (Your Care Coordinator will assist in enrollment).

-- Live in a non-certified family setting (cannot be living independently or in a residential setting).
+- Live in a non-certified family setting or independently (cannot be living in a residential setting).

-If you are interested in Recreation with AIM Services, Inc., please contact Sarah Introne, Program Director of Community and Respite Operations directly at (518)450-2872 or firstname.lastname@example.org, for further information and guidance regarding this process and what information will be required.
+If you are interested in Recreation with AIM Services, Inc., please contact Sarah Papenhausen, Director of Community Supports directly at (518)450-2813 or firstname.lastname@example.org, for further information and guidance regarding this process and what information will be required.